DanielaLeticia/COE332-Homeworks/homework04/README.md

 			add any of the commands above and now you are able to print specifc data.

-##A note on the Flask app:
+A note on the Flask app:
-		if you would like to see what is happening behind the scenes with the Flask app, open a new window in command line and, in the same directory as the xml file and script, type the following
+If you would like to see what is happening behind the scenes with the Flask app, open a new window in command line and, in the same directory as the xml file and script, type the following
 commandd: 'flask --app iss_tecker.py --debug run' This should open the Flask app and allow to see the operations of the script after it has been run.
 If you do not have the Flask app installed in your command line, use the following command to instal Flask: 'pip3 instal --user flask'.